drfuzzi/INF2009_Setup/README.md

    - Give a unique name for your RPi hostname.
    - Pick an appropriate username and password
    - Configure the WiFi to your hotspot (SIT WiFi doesnt work well with RPi)
+   - Also enable SSH in the services tab (to SSH to Pi later)
    - Click on "Save"
    - Click on "Yes" and "Yes" again.